anymod/guide/docs/examples/react.md

 ### 7. Save your mod

-When you click **Save**, your mod is automatically compiled and displayed.
+When you click **Save**, your mod is automatically pre-compiled and displayed.
 It should look like the example below:

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534464273/react-03_vdgv2a.png">